fromthehart/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model, a Javascript object representing web page as a tree of nodes.
+Javascript provides functions to traverse the tree, accessing and modifying or deleting existing nodes as well as inserting new ones.

 2. What is an event?

+Events are anything dynamic that happens to a webpage -- typically a user interaction such as clicking, scrolling, typing, dragging and so on, but also things like an image finishing loading.
+Events can be listened for and reacted to with Javascript.

 3. What is an event listener?

+An event listener is a piece of code that is hooked to a specific event and gets called whenever that event is triggered.
+For instance, a webpage can detect when the window is being scrolled and perform some action such as updating a Reading Progress meter.

 4. Why would we convert a NodeList into an Array?

+NodeLists offer only a small subset of properties and methods available to Arrays -- namely the `length` property and `forEach()` method.
+To use other methods such as `map()`, `reduce` or `filter` a NodeList may first be converted to an Array using the `Array.from()` method.

 5. What is a component?

+A combination of HTML, CSS & Javascript to create reusable custom elements -- accordions, tab collections, or anything you wish.
+Components support the DRY principle and help keep code bases from turning into an enormous hard to read and maintain mess.

 ### Git Set up